tcw1470/HT/submissions/reviews.md

 4) In the conclusion, it was mentioned that recommendation systems may risk adversarial attacks; could the author give some illustrative examples?

-5)For instance, this dataset seems large but it is synthetic:Fraud detection payment system's dataset | Kaggle Would you have thoughts on the utility of it?
+## Ideas to expand your essage

+1) It would be great if the author could relate some of the materials found on Kaggle to this timely topic as cyber frauds are on the rise world wide.

-6) A quick search shows the following datasets users could explore on recommendations:
+- For instance, a quick search shows the following datasets Kaggle users could explore on recommendations:

+2) It would be nice to hear author's thoughts on the generalizability of some of the synthetic datasets found on Kaggle: for instance, the dataset called *Fraud detection payment system's dataset* seems large.
+Would you have thoughts on its utility in real-world commerce?